 Even though the price is already way lower than the usual mall price, you can still bargain with the seller.

-Confirm the Additional Cost and Ask for Cheaper Option
+Confirm the Additional Cost and Ask for a Cheaper Option

 The cost of items for eBay and Carousell does not include the shipping fee.
 Do not hesitate to ask the seller for a cheaper or faster option.